awsdocs/amazon-connect-admin-guide/doc_source/update-instance-settings.md

 To update the instance settings, open the Amazon Connect console, choose the name of the instance from **Instance Alias**, and complete the following procedures\.

-Amazon Connect enables agents to hear early media, that is, pre\-connection audio such as busy signals, failure to connect errors, or other informational messages, when making outbound calls\.
+By enabling early media audio, your agents can hear pre\-connection audio such as busy signals, failure\-to\-connect errors, or other informational messages from telephony providers, when making outbound calls\.

-**Tip**
-Early media is enabled by default for new instances of Amazon Connect\.
-If you have an existing instance and want to enable this feature, please open a support ticket\.
-For instructions, see [Get administrative support for Amazon Connect](get-admin-support.md)\.

 **To update the telephony options**